-Healthcare cost trend rates Actual trend used for fiscal year 2020.
-For fiscal years were based on the RP-2014 White Collar Annuitant Mortality Table, adjusted for TRS experience.
+Healthcare cost trend rates Actual trend used for fiscal year 2021.
+For fiscal years on and after

+2022, trend starts at 8.00% for non-Medicare costs and post-Medicare costs, and gradually decreases to an ultimate trend of on the RP-2014 White Collar Annuitant Mortality Table, adjusted for TRS experience.
 For disabled annuitants, mortality rates were based on the RP-2014 Disable Annuitant Table.
 Mortality rates for preretirement were based on the RP-2014 White Collar Table.
-All tables reflect future mortality improvements using Projection Scale MP-2017.
+All tables reflect future mortality improvements using Projection Scale MP-